What is Hernia?

 - Multiple pregnancies (twins, triplets, etc.)

-Hiatal hernia diseases occurs due to injuries or damages that weaken muscles tissues.
-Increase pressure on the muscles around the stomach leads to pushing of the stomach through the diaphragm.
+Hiatal hernia diseases occurs due to injuries or damages that weaken muscles tissues. .
 The factors that cause such extreme pressure include:

 - Lifting heavy weights